What are ELGs?

 • Use the journey view to show progress towards goals rather than one-off ticks.

-• Communication & Language: Conversations, retelling events.
+• Communication & Language: Sustained conversations, retelling events with sequence.

-• Physical: Core strength, fine motor skills.
+• Physical: Core strength, balance, fine motor control in purposeful tasks.

 See also: Areas of Learning · Observations/Next Steps · Learning Journal & Journey